intel/disease-prediction/README.md

 ## Troubleshooting
 <!--- Validation Team please fill out --->
+Currently mixing workflows on bare-metal and Docker from same path on the host is not supported.
+Please start each workflow run from scratch to minimize the chances of previously cached data.

 ## Support
 The end-to-end multi-modal disease prediction tea tracks both bugs and enhancement requests using [disease prediction GitHub repo](https://github.com/intel/disease-prediction).
 We welcome input, however, before filing a request, search the GitHub issue database.